Skip to content

 Reach out to us

-If you think the Enterprise Event Bus would be a good fit for your situation, please reach out!
+If you think the Enterprise Event Bus would be a good fit for your situation, please see our Contact and Support page!

 The best way to contact the Event Bus Team is via the #ves-event-bus Slack channel (must be in the Office of CTO @VA workspace).